 Comparing these features reveals some interesting strengths and disparities between some of the top public safety agency drones on the market.

-Some standout features of the ANAFI USA are that it has by far the highest IP rating, making it arguably the toughest of all these drones, though it’s small size might make it harder to fly in harsh weather.
+Some standout features of the ANAFI USA are that it has a great IP rating for dusty conditions (IP53), though it’s small size might make it harder to fly in harsh weather.
 It also has the highest zoom power of all these options, even beating out DJI’s Zenmuse Z30, which was created just for inspections (and which, we should point out, you’d have to buy in addition to the M200 V2).

 The ANAFI USA also comes out ahead on price.
 When you look at the additional payload costs that come with the other drones, the fact that the USA comes with a visual and thermal sensor gives it a distinct pricing advantage.

 But when it comes to battery life and range, the Impossible 1 is a clear standout.
 With a record-breaking flight time and the ability to fly more than 18 times farther than the ANAFI USA, the Impossible 1 is a powerful option for scenarios that call for long, extended flights.